 In other words, it doesn't have the same ability to bind to the receptor as some other cannabinoids.
 Furthermore, it weakens CB1's ability to interact with other cannabinoid substances.

 This is precisely why CBD is often paired with THC and other cannabinoids: while THC binds aggressively, CBD allows the receptor to "cool off."
 In a way, they are negating each other, bringing about a perfect balance.

 Another interesting feature of CBD is that it increases the number of endocannabinoids within a body.
-Oftentimes, the cannabis experts present CBD as an endocannabinoid-reuptake inhibitor.
+Oftentimes, the medical cannabis experts present CBD as an endocannabinoid-reuptake inhibitor.

-Can you become CBD tolerant?
+Can medical patients become CBD tolerant?